Throw me tomorrow, now that I really have a large medkit…

 Give me money for a change of gameplay

 The Nomad Soul, at its core, is an action adventure game featuring an especially vast open world that can be freely explored.
-The “virtual reincarnation” idea means that you can possess any “body” in the game as the main character, until you die or get bored.
+The “virtual reincarnation” idea means that it is possible to possess any “body” in the game as the main character, until they die or get bored.

 Sneak’s a bit and sometimes you die

 The adventure gameplay is slightly better, even though it does sport some of the typical frustrations of its time.
-The inventory is managed through a sort of Fallout-like Pip-Boy smartwatch, the “Sneak” which allows you to empty your inventory, sell things you don’t need or just delete them from existence.
+The inventory is managed through a sort of Fallout-like Pip-Boy smartwatch, the “Sneak” which allows you to empty your inventory, sell things that aren’t needed or just delete them from existence.

-There’s no way to know your health level unless you’re already fighting, which means you can die almost instantly as soon as you enter combat.
+There’s no way to find out how much health is left until the main character is stuck in combat, which means it is possible to die almost instantly as soon as you enter combat.
 Also, the save system is limited by how many “save rings” you possess, which was a really awkward choice for a game that was first released on PC (later on Dreamcast).

 Only for you, I don’t regret, that I was Quantic Dream’s child

-Listening to Hours on its own, there’s no clue at all that most of the songs on it came from a videogame, which I guess makes sense.
-Interviews at the time mentions how the english singer was working closely with Quantic Dream and, well, forgive me if I doubt it.
+Listening to Bowie’s Hours on its own, there’s no clue at all that most of the songs came from a videogame, which I guess, makes sense.
+Interviews at the time mentions how the english singer was working closely with Quantic Dream and, well, forgive me if I sound a little skeptical.
 This is clearly not the soundtrack to Labyrinth.